canonical/netplan/doc/netplan.md

      :    The MTU to be used for the route, in bytes.
 Must be a positive integer value.

+    ``congestion-window`` (scalar) – since **0.102**
+     :    The congestion window to be used for the route, represented by number of segments.
+Must be a positive integer value.

+    ``advertised-receive-window`` (scalar) – since **0.102**
+     :    The receive window to be advertised for the route, represented by number of segments.
+Must be a positive integer value.

 ``routing-policy`` (mapping)

 :    The ``routing-policy`` block defines extra routing policy for a network,